locka99/opcua/docs/async_client.md

 The service traits are gone.
 They were entirely unused, except as a way to group services, and potentially as a way for users to have mocking?
 Keeping them would have been possible, but it would have required a higher MSRV.

 Callbacks have changed slightly, mostly due to the way notifications are received.
 The subscription logic is similar, but the way `MonitoredItems` queued values seemed largely meaningless, as they were always immediately dequeued (or if they weren't that would be a user error?), it seemed like a feature that was mostly unhelpful.
 The connect/disconnect callbacks are also gone, though they could be reimplemented.
-It is possible to monitor the state of the session by watching the output of the event loop `poll` method, see the `web-client` sample for an example of how this could be done.
+It is possible to monitor the state of the session by watching the output of the event loop `poll` method.

 The client is no longer behind a lock.
 Any locking is internal, except for access to the subscription cache directly.
 This should be a strictly positive change for usability.